Strumenta/webeditkit/documentation.md

 ## Node element

 Certain HTML elements will represent MPS nodes.

-These elements:
+Those elements:

-* Must have in the associated data set the key `represented_node`
+* Must have in the associated data set the key `represented_node` indicating the `node id string`

 ## Reference element

+Certain HTML elements will represent MPS nodes.

+Those elements:

+* Must have in the associated data set the key `represented_reference` indicating the name of the reference